 On July 26, 2018, the FCRTA adopted Resolution No. 2018-14, on January 31, 2019, the FCRTA adopted Resolution No. 2019-01, and on December 11, 2019 the FCRTA adopted Resolution No. 2019-13.
-These resolutions included finding the approval of purchase and sale agreement and authorization of General Manager to execute related contracts to be Categorically Exempt from CEQA, and approving purchase and sale agreement and authorization of General Manager to execute related contracts of General Manager to execute related contracts associated with the FCRTA Maintenance and Operations Facility Project.
+These resolutions included finding the approval of purchase and sale agreement and authorization of General Manager to execute related contracts to be Categorically Exempt from CEQA, and approving purchase and sale agreement and authorization of General Manager to execute related contracts associated with the FCRTA Maintenance and Operations Facility Project.
 The FCRTA has conducted public meetings and notices on a local level.
 In addition, all CEQA Categorical Exemptions have been approved by the FCRTA during public Board Meetings and have been posted on the FCRTA's website.
+On October 5, 2020, the FTA determined that the proposed project qualifies as a categorical exclusion under 23 CFR Part 771.118(d).
+FTA's determination letter is included in Attachment D.